Takao-Inoue/Hello-GitHub/README.md

 2016 year!
 Congratulations!
 ```

-For this yntax highlighting, [linguist](https://github.com/github/linguist) is made use of.
+For this syntax highlighting, [linguist](https://github.com/github/linguist) is made use of.

 ```
 (The source of the above)